MikeDwight/Learning/README.md

 # Learning
-A repo to learn code
+A repository to learn code

+In this repo, I'll learn and train myself to coding with projects and exercices.